jneilliii/OctoPrint-BambuPrinter/README.md

     https://github.com/jneilliii/OctoPrint-BambuPrinter/archive/master.zip

-## I plan to make a config file soon for easier set up.
-## Ensure your putting working-watchdog.py, bambucam.py and auto-bambu-cam.sh to be in your home directory for easy access.
+## Go to BambuONEclickADDon&CAM folder

-You need to set up the scripts with your information.
+You need to set up the script with your information for bambucam.py

 Bambu lan access code